LattePandaTeam/Docs/docs/content/iota_edition/io_playability_External.md

 - All ports are native to the processor's PCH and do not pass through any USB hub chips.

 - The default BIOS setting is that the USB Type-A ports lose power after shutdown.
-If you want them to continue supplying power after the system is shut down, please refer to the [BIOS power control](bios_power_control.md) section.
+If you want them to continue supplying power after the system is shut down, please refer to the [BIOS USB Power Control](bios_usb_port_power_control.md) section.

 !!! note "Maximum Current"